NuGet/Home/proposed/2021/ShowVulnerabilitiesInThePMUI.md

 ## Success: How do we know if we've solved this problem?

+We will use the following to measure the success of this feature:

-We have succeeded when we see a significant decrease in the percentage of direct vulnerable package installs from the package manager UI.
+* We see a significant decrease in direct installations for vulnerable packages versions after surfacing vulnerability indicators in the PMUI.
+* We see a significant increase in updates and/or uninstalls for directly installed vulnerable package versions after surfacing vulnerability indicators in the PMUI.
+    * After we enable customers to view transitively installed packages, we will also measure this update/uninstall rates for vulnerable transitive packages.
+* Qualitative feedback from customer interviews following the release of this feature show that customers find this feature very helpful for securing their NuGet packages.

 ## Audience: Who are we building for?